TheQuantumPhysicist/frigate-snap-sync/README.md

 The only note to be made is about the private key(s) for accessing the storage server(s).
 It is assumed that you're using a dedicated remote server for your data storage.
 It is not recommended, for example, to use the same private key/identity file that you use on your public server that contains sensitive data.
 You can always spin up new ssh servers for data storage.
 Even better, do it through a dedicated VPN layer.

-The authors and contributors do not assume any responsibility for the any usage of this software, intended or not.
+The authors and contributors do not assume any responsibility for any usage of this software, intended or not.

 ## Contribution